-Functional characterization of HMA1 by expression in yeast
+Functional Characterization of HMA1 by Expression in Yeast

-Heterologous expression of H1A60 impairs yeast cell growth and leads to cellular zinc and copper accumulation - Heterologous expression of the complete HMA1 cDNA was performed in Saccharomyces cerevisiae under the control of a galactose-induced promoter.
-We first observed that the yeast tolerance to Zn, Cu or Co was not altered in cells overexpressing HMA1 precursor and grown on metal-containing media (Fig. 3A).
-We also observed that the Zn and Co sensitivity of the hypersensitive yeast mutants zrc1 and cot1 was not modified by HMA1 overexpression (not shown).
-To determine whether the lack of phenotype of yeast mutants expressing the full-length HMA1 was due to lack of activity associated with the HMA1 precursor, we expressed in various yeast strains a truncated version of HMA1 (H1 $\Delta$ 60) in which the putative transit peptide (see Fig. 1) was deleted.
-The growth of H1 $\Delta$ 60-expressing cells was found to be strongly reduced after induction by galactose, even in the absence of excessive metal concentrations (Fig. 3B).
-To determine whether the protein toxicity was linked to its function, we designed a modified version of H1 $\Delta$ 60, in which the phosphorylated Asp453 from the DKTGT consensus sequence was replaced by an Ala.
+Heterologous Expression of H1\D60 Impairs Yeast Cell Growth and Leads to Cellular Zinc and Copper Accumulation-Heterologous expression of the complete HMA1 cDNA was performed in Saccharomyces cerevisiae under the control of a galactose-induced promoter.
+We first observed that the yeast tolerance to zinc, copper, or cobalt was not altered in cells overexpressing HMA1 precursor and grown on metalcontaining media (Fig. 3A).
+We also observed that the zinc and cobalt sensitivity of the hypersensitive yeast mutants zrc1 and cot1 was not modified by HMA1 overexpression (not shown).
+To determine whether the lack of phenotype of yeast mutants expressing the full-length HMA1 was due to lack of activity associated with the HMA1 precursor, we expressed in various yeast strains a truncated version of HMA1 (H1 Δ 60) in which the putative transit peptide (see Fig. 1) was deleted.
+The growth of H1 Δ 60-expressing cells was found to be strongly reduced after induction by galactose, even in the absence of excessive metal concentrations (Fig. 3B).
+To determine whether the protein toxicity was linked to its function, we designed a modified version of H1 Δ 60, in which the phosphorylated Asp-453 from the DKTGT consensus sequence was replaced by an Ala.
 This substitution is known to prevent the P-ATPase catalytic turnover and impairs metal transport (38).
-Indeed, when expressed in yeast, the mutated H1∆60-D453A protein was not toxic (Fig. 3B), suggesting that the toxicity of normal H1 $\Delta$ 60 protein could be due to its cation transport capacity.
-We also analyzed the growth in liquid medium of strains containing either the empty vector, the vector encoding H1 $\Delta$ 60, or the gene encoding the mutated H1 $\Delta$ 60-D453A protein.
-After an overnight induction with galactose, the OD of H1 $\Delta$ 60-expressing cells reached only 13% of the OD found in control cells or in H1A60-D453Aexpressing cells.
-Higher levels of Cu and Zn were found in H1 $\Delta$ 60-expressing cells compared to control or H1A60-D453A-expressing cells (Table 1).
-As a whole, these results suggest that HMA1 is likely to regulate Cu and Zn homeostasis when expressed in yeast cells.
+Indeed, when expressed in yeast, the mutated H1 Δ 60-D453A protein was not toxic (Fig. 3B), suggesting that the toxicity of normal H1 Δ 60 protein could be due to its cation transport capacity.
+We also analyzed the growth in liquid medium of strains containing either the empty vector, the vector encoding H1 Δ 60, or the gene encoding the mutated H1 Δ 60-D453A protein.
+After an overnight induction with galactose, the optical density